 - NOTE: The safety of the participants is paramount.
 If an injury occurs play is stopped immediately, regardless of which team is in possession of the ring.
 The injured player is attended to and replaced.
-See Rule 10.4.f for ring award to resume play. - 23.2 If play is stopped due to a suspected injury to a skater, that player must leave the ice and may not return until play has resumed. - 23.3 If play is stopped due to a suspected injury to a goalkeeper, that player is allowed up to five minutes to recuperate from the injury or to leave the ice. - 23.3.a If the injured goalkeeper is replaced, that player may not return to the ice until play has resumed. - 23.3.b If an alternate goalkeeper is dressed, that player must immediately replace the injured goalkeeper.
-No warm up is allowed. - 23.3.c If no alternate goalkeeper is dressed, an additional five minutes is allowed to dress and warm up a replacement goalkeeper. - NOTE: Rings are not permitted on the ice to facilitate this warm up. - Case 1: Goalkeeper A1 is injured.
+See Rule 10.4.f for ring award to resume play. - 23.2 If play is stopped due to a suspected injury to a skater, that player shall leave the ice and may not return until play has resumed. - 23.3 If play is stopped due to a suspected injury to a goalkeeper, that player is allowed up to five minutes to recuperate from the injury or to leave the ice. - 23.3.a If the injured goalkeeper is replaced, that player may not return to the ice until play has resumed. - 23.3.b If an alternate goalkeeper is dressed, that player shall immediately replace the injured goalkeeper.
+No warm up is allowed. - 23.3.c If no alternate goalkeeper is dressed, an additional five minutes is allowed to dress and warm up a replacement goalkeeper.
+Should the replacement goalkeeper not be ready after five minutes, play shall start and the team may use an AGK to start play. - NOTE: Rings are not permitted on the ice to facilitate this warm up. - Case 1: Goalkeeper A1 is injured.
 Team A has an alternate goalkeeper dressed. - Ruling 1: The alternate goalkeeper may enter the ice surface and proceed to warm up while it is determined whether A1 can continue.
 Once it is determined that A1 cannot continue, Team A must choose to resume play with the alternate goalkeeper or an AGK and they must be ready to resume play without delay.
-No further warm up of the alternate goalkeeper may take place after A1 leaves the ice. - Case 2: Goalkeeper A1 is injured.
-Team A does not have an alternate goalkeeper dressed. - Ruling 2: Once it is determined that A1 cannot continue, Team A can: - a. dress a replacement goalkeeper which must be ready to resume play within five minutes. - b. commence play immediately utilizing an AGK.
+No further warm up of the alternate goalkeeper may take place after A1 leaves the ice.
+(Rule 23.3.b) - Case 2: Goalkeeper A1 is injured.
+Team A does not have an alternate goalkeeper dressed.